 Local language: Excuse me

 Established in 1859, the Singapore Botanic Gardens is a UNESCO World Heritage Site.
-It is renowned for its extensive collection of orchids and its role in the development of rubber cultivation in Southeast Asia.
+It is renowned for its extensive collection of orchids and its role in the development of rubber plantations in Southeast Asia.

 The Merlion, a mythical creature with the head of a lion and the body of a fish, is a symbol of Singapore.
-The iconic Merlion statue was unveiled in 1972 and stands at the Merlion Park, attracting millions of tourists each year.
+The iconic Merlion statue was unveiled in 1972 and is a popular tourist attraction.

 In Singapore, the most common Power Adaptor is Type G.